ajonesb/React-Landing-Page-Interface/README.md

 ### npm install
 Installs React
-Installs React Router and React Router Dom for future development of routing from component to component if neccessary) locally on project.
+Installs React Router and React Router Dom (for future development of routing from component to component if neccessary) locally on project.
-Installs SCSS pre processor locally on project
+Installs SCSS pre processor locally on project.

 ### `yarn build` or ### `npm run build`
 Builds the app for production to the `build` folder.<br />